 The Setting—In Ethiopia, opposition to God’s Word is fierce.
 National Bible translators face intense spiritual warfare at every step, and there is always the constant threat of war, famine, disease, and social chaos.
 In an area wracked by violence and crippled by poverty, Ethiopian believers are not asking for food or water, clothing or shelter.
 They are asking us to help them give God’s translated Word to their people.

 The Crisis—The Church is growing fast.
-But the people and their leaders are painfully aware that having God’s Word in their own heart language is absolutely essential to evangelism, to discipleship, to the Church taking the lead in dealing with humanitarian crises and fighting back against false doctrines.
+But the people and their leaders are painfully aware that having God’s Word in their own heart language is absolutely essential for evangelism, for discipleship, for the Church to take the lead in dealing with humanitarian crises and fighting back against false doctrines.

 The Opportunity—“Please give us the translation tools we need,” they pleaded when they heard about the collaborative MAST method of Bible translation.
 They knew it was right for them.
 MAST would give them all they need to translate God’s Word for themselves—into 15 languages.
 God is at work in Ethiopia.